shakilmith/documentaion/javafx/charts/stacked-barchart/stacked.md

 ## Javafx StackedBarChart

 It is possible to represent data in a barChart where the bars in a category are staked.
-For achieveing this feature in javafx barChart, we just have to instantiate the StackedBarChart class from javafx.scene.chart.StackedBarChart package.
+For achieving this feature in javafx barChart, we just have to instantiate the StackedBarChart class from javafx.scene.chart.StackedBarChart package.

-## Creating StakcedBarChart
+## Creating StackedBarChart

 We here first of all create CategoryAxis and NumberAxis for our StakedBart category and value.
-Basically, the CategoryAxis represnts the catagory (that places on horizontally) and NumberAxis represents the value of category (places on vartically).
-But, all the default behaviour we can simply override and the CategoryAxis (String type) can be NumberAxis(number type) too.
+Basically, the CategoryAxis represents the category (that places on horizontally) and NumberAxis represents the value of category (places on vertically).
+But, all the default behavior we can simply override and the CategoryAxis (String type) can be NumberAxis(number type) too.

-Then, we create StakcedBarChart object and add xAxis and yAxis as arguments.
+Then, we create StackedBarChart object and add xAxis and yAxis as arguments.

 ```js
  //creating categoryAxis and numberAxis